 Currently, the median salary range for a pediatrician is $168,990.

 I don’t remember any moment where I was excited about a visit to the dentist, especially in my childhood days.
 The duties of a dentist revolve around the oral health of their patients.
 To help the patient maintain proper health of their teeth, gums, and mouths; dentists diagnose oral diseases.

 They can also extract teeth or fill one’s cavities if it’s the optimal treatment option.
 Dentists have an average annual salary of $159,770.
 Even as more people seek cosmetic treatment such as teeth whitening, the demand for dentists is still on the high.

-  They are dental specialists who with the aim of replacing missing teeth, build oral prostheses.
-It helps patients in improving their appearance and restores their ability is performing daily tasks such as speaking and eating.
+They are dental specialists in healthcare jobs who to replace missing teeth, build oral prostheses.
+It helps patients in improving their appearance and restores their ability in performing daily tasks such as speaking and eating.

-  A prosthodontist can also help a cancer patient to resume normal function of the mouth, after treatment.
-It applies to those who may have trouble kissing, communicating and even eating.
+A prosthodontist can also help a cancer patient to resume normal functions of the mouth, after treatment.
+It applies to those who may have trouble kissing, communicating, and even eating.

-  According to the report, a Prosthodontists median annual salary is $126,050.
+According to the report, a Prosthodontists’s median annual salary is $126,050.